-Known for its lakes of sulfur and other incredible sights, you will feel like you are on a different planet.
-This tour covers the two main highlights of the country, Lake Assal, and Lake Abbe, as well as an exploration of the capital city, Djibouti City.
-Djibouti, no matter how small it is, is an intriguing country which hosts military bases from some of the world’s most powerful nations and is a key element to the politics of the MENA region.
+Known for its lakes of sulphur and other incredible sights, you will feel like you are on a different planet.
+This tour covers the two main highlights of the country, Lake Assal and Lake Abbe, as well as exploration of the capital city, Djibouti City.
+Djibouti, no matter how small it is, is an intriguing country which hosts military bases from some of the world’s most powerful nations and is a key-element to the politics of the MENA region.

 This tour can be done as a standalone tour but can also be combined in our Horn of Africa tour which will take you to Somaliland and Eritrea too.